No worries, these are just the few questions we get asked the most. If you can’t find what you’re looking for here, please visit our knowledge base.

 1. Make sure any solid “stuff” is already out of the diapers and liners before you throw it in the washer.

-2. Pre-wash the diapers (short cycle) in warm water using the recommended brand and amount of detergent.
+2. Pre-wash the diapers (short cycle) in warm/cold water using the recommended brand and amount of detergent.
 Check here.

 3. Heavy Duty (longest cycle) warm/cold wash with proper detergent amount